tc39/proposal-uuid/README.md

 over 2,600,000 repositories (as of June 2019).

-The ubiquitous nature of the `uuid` module demonstrates that UUID generation is a common requirement for JavaScript software applications, making the functionality a good candidate for standard library built-in.
+The ubiquitous nature of the `uuid` module demonstrates that UUID generation is a common requirement for JavaScript software applications, making the functionality a good candidate for the standard library.

 ### Developers "re-inventing the wheel" is potentially harmful